JuliaDataScience/JuliaDataScience/contents/stats_distributions.md

 We count a fall to the right as 1 and a fall to the left as 0.
 Now, the question is: how many times will the ball fall to the right?

-To simulate this, we can use the `Random` module from Julia.
+To simulate this, we can use the `Random` module from Julia's standard library.
 We also set a seed to ensure that the outcome of this code is the same for every run:

 ```